eLafo/github-repo-notes/README.md

   - The repository may not have a README file.
   - The plugin will leave the `{{readme_content}}` placeholder empty if no README is found.

-- **Auto-Complete Not Working in Settings**

-  - Ensure you've updated the plugin to the latest version.
-  - If issues persist, restart Obsidian.

 ## Development